 “How’re you doing with the revolution, Comrade?” someone asked me the other day.
 What?!!
 “The 4th Industrial revolution!”
-Like the rest of us I’d heard about the first one, started in Manchester, Cottonopolis.
+Like the rest of us I’d heard about the 1st Industrial Revolution.
+It started in Manchester, then known as Cottonopolis – but the 4th?
+Well, we’re actually in it right now.

-As most of us know, there have been other Industrial Revolutions since then and we’re actually in another right now.
-Each one before brought enormous challenges and disruption to everyday life.
-People had to transition from manual labour and horse power to machines and electrical power, from counting to computing and now to the internet and connectivity.
+Each one before brought enormous disruption to everyday life.
+People had to transition from manual labour and horse power to machines and electrical power, from counting to computing and now to the internet and digital connectivity.
 But each one delivered huge opportunities – especially to those who were ready to embrace the concepts and the means to realise them.

 Owners of manufacturing businesses today are uniquely placed to build on our industrial heritage, to create hope and prosperity for themselves and their successors.

-So, how to get ahead, become Industry 4.0 compliant, and what would that do for my business?
-Now, we’ve all done some kind of Lean and have a wardrobe of T-Shirts to its “success”…..?
-Is there life beyond Lean?
-Yes, but not as we know it.
+So, how to get ahead, become Industry 4.0 compliant, and what would that do for your business?
+Most of us have done some kind of Lean and have a wardrobe of T-Shirts celebrating its “success”…..?
+But, is there life beyond Lean?
+Yes, but not as we know it – if I may put it that way.
 Might it be possible to flow beyond Lean to Lean 4.0 as a route to Industry 4.0 compliance?
 Before answering that question, let’s back up a bit.

 The 1st to the 4th Industrial Revolutions – Industry 1.0 to Industry 4.0

-The 1st Industrial Revolution, otherwise known as Industry 1.0, started in Manchester, here at Royal Mills on Cotton St. Water and then steam-powered cotton production began here on an industrial scale.
+The 1st Industrial Revolution, otherwise known as Industry 1.0, started in Manchester, here at Royal Mills on Cotton St. Water and then steam powered the production of cotton yarn right here on an industrial scale.
 With so much rain and humidity they could spin much finer yarn without it breaking.
 Yes, really.

 Electrically powered mass production of cotton and many other products drove the 2nd Industrial Revolution or Industry 2.0.
 Computerised automation and IT, the 3rd Industrial revolution (Industry 3.0) is already being revolutionised.
 Industry 4.0 is Internet and Data driven, but it’s not just about Robots and the Internet of Things (IoT) but also Connectivity, Mobile Technology – remote monitoring of factory processes, Machine Learning, Servitisation whereby Products become more like Services and much more.